 To help Citi Center remain a vital part of the Boston community, we need constant feedback from everyone who interacts with our organization.
 Using an inexpensive and easy-to-use tool like SurveyMonkey has brought stronger metrics and data into our culture, which means were making better decisions for our future.

-Sue Dahling Sullivan is chief of staff of Citi Performing Arts Center provides arts, entertainment, cultural, and educational experiences.
+Sue Dahling Sullivan is chief of staff of Citi Performing Arts Center, which provides arts, entertainment, cultural, and educational experiences.
 This article was adapted from a SurveyMonkey blog.